magnus-lycka/gocd-pipeline-builder/README.md

 Plan for now...
 ---------------
- * Handle go-server authentication.
- * Upload configuration change to Go server
- * Pipeline material.
  * Add pipeline in environment
  * Filters in git material
+ * Pipeline material.
+ * Handle go-server authentication.
  * Hook in new pipeline in downstream pipeline?